How To Build a Ladder Shelf

-All the materials can be purchased in home centers or lumberyards.
+All the materials can be purchased in home centers or lumber yards.
 The only special tools you’ll need are a power miter box for crisp angle cuts and an air-powered brad nailer for quick assembly and almost invisible joints.
-And you’ll have to rustle up an old clothes iron for applying oak edge-banding material.
-Once you’ve gathered all the material, you can build the shelf unit in one afternoon.
+And you’ll have to rustle up an old clothes iron to apply oak edge-banding material.
+Once you’ve gathered all the material, you can build the ladder shelf unit in one afternoon.

 Project step-by-step (9)

 Use a jig and circular saw to cut the shelves